Awareness

 Taking the time to mo`olelo; listen, tell, share

-stories of remembrances expressed,
+stories of remembrances and lived experiences expressed,

-differently!
+connect, relationship-building differently!
 Not Alone.

 Strenth/Ikaika

-Reaching in for strength, navigating the path to live beyond the pain
+Reaching in for strength, navigating the path to

-and despair, in the bittersweet of Aloha,
+in the bittersweet of

-passing life forward.
-Transformation.
+Aloha, passing life forward.
+A Transformation for,

 THRIVE & JOY!